-Nutrisystem plans include Lean 13, which is aa 4-week plan designed to help customer lose 13 pounds and 7 inches in the first month.
-The first week begins with the Turbo Takeoff, which includes the trademarked shakes, nutrition bars and free shipping via Fed-Ex.
+Nutrisystem plans include Turbo 13, which is a 4-week plan designed to help customer lose 13 pounds and 7 inches in the first month.
+The first week begins with the Turbo Takeoff, which includes the trademarked Turbo shakes, nutrition bars and free shipping via Fed-Ex.

 And, although the program says customers can lose 13 pounds, the website disclaimer states the average weight loss during this time is 11.6 pounds and 8 inches.